Cellular: HTTP application update

 Specifying the image files

 Before building the sample, you must specify where the image files are located.
-If you do not want to host the files yourself, you can upload them to a public S3 bucket on Amazon Web Services (AWS).
+If you do not want to host the image file, you can upload it to a public S3 bucket on Amazon Web Services (AWS).

 Setting up an AWS S3 bucket